astampoulis/makam-paper-funpearl/makamcode/04-ml-subset.md

   map typeof Args Typs.
 ```

 ADVISOR.
 You're getting the hang of this.
-Let's do something actually difficult then.
-Type synonyms.
+Let's do something actually difficult, then; type synonyms.

 <!--
 Additional information.